 If you’re used to downloading large amounts of media onto your device, then you’ve probably heard about, or even used a BitTorrent client to do so.
-The client is basically a file sharing protocol that allows users to share data through the Internet.
-It’s a technology that’s been around since early 2000s, and it’s allowed people to distribute a whole lot of content since then.
+The client is basically a file-sharing protocol that allows users to share data through the Internet.
+It’s a technology that’s been around since the early 2000s, and it’s allowed people to distribute a whole lot of content since then.
 One of the benefits of using a BitTorrent client to download files is that there’s no reliance on a central server.
-The lack of a centralized server means there’s no delays due to authentication, and this makes everything a lot more faster.
+The lack of a centralized server means there are no delays due to authentication, and this makes everything a lot faster.

 Best 5 BitTorrent Clients

 Disclaimer: Neither the owner of this site nor the editor of this article nor any of the linked VPN service providers condone downloading, sharing, seeding, or peering copyright material.
 International laws prohibit such activities which are illegal.
 This guide serves educational purposes only.

 How to Choose the Best BitTorrent Client

 Choosing which BitTorrent client to use might be difficult, especially for first-time users as a lot of them exist in the market.
 In this review, we’re going to take a look at a number of the most popular ones and look into the advantages and disadvantages that they all have to offer.
 We’re going to be looking at uTorrent, Transmission, Vuze, Deluge, Popcorn Time, and BitTorrent; a fairly comprehensive selection if you ask me.
 We’ll also delve into a number of legal issues we think all users should have an idea about, as well as how to get the clients working once you choose which provider to subscribe to.

 The legal issues affecting torrenting have a lot to do with how the BitTorrent clients are used, as well as the legality of the content being downloaded.
 Lucky for most, there’s a wide variety of free content to download from a host of torrent sites all across the Internet.